 Has Turing House been established to serve Whitton and Heathfield?

-Absolutely!
-The school was established to serve the Middlesex side of Richmond Borough, so Whitton and Heathfield are very much a part of that.
-Many of our current Turing House families come from those areas and they are highly valued members of our school community.
+Yes!
+The school was established to serve the Middlesex side of Richmond Borough, and Whitton and Heathfield are very much a part of that.
+Many Turing House families already come from this area and they are highly valued members of our school community.